 Because there is a wild type red gene that also manifests as red, there may be variations in the intensity of the coat color, and the ability to produce brindle.

 Yellow cattle carry the same red genes possible in red cattle.
-However, the red color is diluted by the present of a single copy of the dilution gene at the PMEL locus.
+However, the red color is diluted by the presence of a single copy of the dilution gene

 This yellow cow is in her winter coat.
 She is still obviously a lighter shade than the examples of red cattle above.